 Gender-Neutral Party Themes

-Trolls, LEGO and Superheros––2020 will see tons of gender-neutral party themes.
+Sonic, LEGO and Superheros––2020 will see tons of gender-neutral party themes.
 Ideas surrounding food, non-pink and blue colors and gender-inclusive activities all make for fun parties on the horizon.

 Instead of a sleepover, why not a lateover?
 Perfect for younger kids or kids that aren't ready to make the jump to a whole night, invite friends over around dinner time, and plan fun "night time" activities like karaoke, a dance party, glow-in-the-dark games, outdoor games you can play in the dark or even crafts.